Price and Value: Factory-Cut vs Custom-Cut Gemstones

-With the addition of better equipment and computer-aided cutting machines, the quality of commercial cutting improved.
-Since the principle of producing more stones per day was upheld, all of a sudden the commercial cutters had standardization.
-As a result, all their stones, no matter what the shape, seem to look the same.
-These stones usually grade out as Very Good to Fair.
+With the addition of better equipment and computer-aided cutting machines, commercial cutting quality improved.
+Since the principle of producing more stones per day triumphed, commercial cutters embraced standardization.
+As a result, all their stones, no matter the shape, seem to look the same and usually grade out as Very Good to Fair.

 Ron Campbell, Central Coast Gem Lab

-It's a sad fact of the gem market that it's impossible for custom cutting, at least to "our" standards, to be an economically viable activity.
+It's a sad fact of the gem market that it's impossible for custom cutting, at least to "our" standards as custom gem cutters, to be an economically viable activity.
 Since the cost of labor frequently exceeds that of the stone, the only time we can justify spending several hours of skilled time on a gem is if the stone itself is potentially worth significantly more.
 (For example, if the stone is unusually large or a rare rough).